mjmaahs/retail-discounts/README.md

 ### SonarQube Report

-You can find the SonarQube report at:
+The SonarQube report can be located at:

 ```text
 path/to/retail-discounts/src/sonarqubereport